Salomons - CCCU

 Selection procedure

-What we look for in application forms
+What we look for in applications

 Selection Tests

-Test dates and Practicalities
+Test dates and emails

 Screening tests are conducted in collaboration with the University of East London.
-The tests for both programmes will take place online on Saturday 1 March 2025
+The tests for both programmes will take place online on the same day.

-Due to Salomons and UEL operating different minimum entry requirements, applicants applying to both programmes may be eligible to take the tests for one course but not another.
 Both programmes work collaboratively over arrangements for completing the tests.
 This means that applicants may be invited to sit the tests hosted by either of the programmes.
 Successful applicants will be contacted directly by the programmes regarding the specific arrangements for sitting the tests.

-Applicants with disabilities will be given appropriate support to sit the tests.
-Extra time will be given to those with dyslexia or other special considerations, in accordance with University guidance.
-Applicants requiring additional support owing to a disability or specific learning requirements will need to provide clear details of the appropriate support being requested, as well as sufficient supporting documentation from a registered professional (e.g., GP, medical consultant or educational psychologist).
-Please contact the Selection Administrator, Sophie Pattemore on 01227 927075 to discuss
+Applicants requiring additional support owing to a disability or specific learning requirements need to provide clear details of the appropriate support being requested, as well as sufficient supporting documentation from a registered professional (e.g., GP, medical consultant or educational psychologist).

 What to expect from the testing